fmerg/pymerkle/USAGE.md

 }
 ```

-To retrieve the Merkle-tree in its state upon export, one can call the
+To retrieve the Merkle-tree, one can call the `.loadFromFile()` static
-`.loadFromFile()` static method as follows:
+method as follows:

 ```python
 loaded_tree = MerkleTree.loadFromFile('relative_path/backup.json')